LaurenReilly/Back-In-My-Day/README.md

 ### Project Overview:

 Ever wanted to know what other people felt when they were younger?
 How about what they were afraid of?
-This site is built to allow users to see the thought of the community for when their past.
-Back in my Day gives people the ability to view the world through each other's eyes and perhaps share some of their past as well.
+This site is built to allow users to see the experiences and thougts of the community from their past.
+Back in my Day gives people the ability to view the world through each other's eyes and share their own unique stories.